sadjow/claude-code-nix/README.md

 **This is a false positive and can be safely ignored.** The warning occurs because Claude Code's validation expects a large binary file (>10MB), but Nix packages Claude as a wrapper script that launches Node.js with the actual CLI code.
 This is standard practice in Nix packaging and everything works correctly despite the warning.

-### Claude asks for permissions after every update
+### Claude asks for permissions after every update (macOS)

-This package includes fixes for permission persistence.
-If you're still experiencing issues:
+On macOS, Claude Code may ask for permissions after each Nix update because the binary path changes.
+To fix this:

-1. Ensure you're using the Home Manager configuration with the claude-code module
+1. Create a stable symlink: `ln -s $(which claude) ~/.local/bin/claude`
-2. Check that `~/.local/bin/claude` symlink exists
+2. Add `~/.local/bin` to your PATH
-3. Run `claude` from `~/.local/bin/claude` instead of the nix store path
+3. Always run `claude` from `~/.local/bin/claude`
-4. Your `.claude.json` and `.claude/` directory should be preserved across updates
+4. Your `.claude.json` and `.claude/` directory will be preserved

 ### Manual permission reset